How do I…?

-- Your course syllabus is located within the specific course in Canvas.
-Course syllabi for previous terms can be found on the portal under Courses / Syllabus Lookup, or click here.
+Your course syllabus is located within the specific course in Canvas.
+Course syllabi for previous terms can be found on the Banyan Tree Portal under Courses / Syllabus Lookup, or click here.

 - Find the name and contact information for my academic advisor

-- You can find the name of your assigned advisor under the My Profile section of the portal.
+You can find the name of your assigned advisor under the My Profile section of the Banyan Tree Portal.
 His/her contact information can be found in the Staff Directory.

 - Find a list of textbooks for my courses

-- Textbook requirements are listed on the individual course syllabi.
-To aid in course preparation, a list of textbooks is posted in the newsfeed area of the portal page approximately four weeks before the start of the new term; textbook lists can also be found on the portal under Courses / Online Bookstore.
+Textbook requirements are listed on the individual course syllabi.
+To aid in course preparation, a list of textbooks is posted in the newsfeed area of the Banyan Tree Portal page approximately four weeks before the start of the new term; textbook lists can also be found on the Banyan Tree Portal under Courses / Online Bookstore.
 Students are encouraged not to purchase textbooks until the book list is published for the specific term in which you will be taking the course.
 Students may purchase textbooks from their choice of vendors.

 - Recover from a poor term / course failure

 Failing a course is never welcome news.
 However, there are supportive measures in place to help ensure that you are successful the second time around.
 After a course failure, you will meet with your advisor to complete a performance plan.
 The performance plan allows you to reflect on the reasons for your course failure and develop strategies for change.
 The performance plan is followed by a course success plan, which is developed in conjunction with the Course Coordinator.
 This plan looks at your specific areas of strength and weakness within the failed course so that you can address them differently when you repeat it.
 Both of these processes include additional points of contact later in the term.
 Your academic advisor will also work with you to make any necessary changes to your course schedule and program of study / degree audit.

 - Register for the AABC: How to Start a Birth Center Workshop (Mandatory CNEP Degree Requirement)